fermdotnet/useForwardedRef/README.md

-## Custom hook for react: useForwardedRef
+## A custom hook for react: useForwardedRef

 ### Demo (Codepen)